MChaves12/e-commerce-api/README.md

 ## Documentation

-The detailed API documentation can be found .
+For now the detailed API documentation can be accessed after you start the app.

 ## Contributing